-If you're looking for a way to ease into running, or grab a PB for 5K,10K or half marathon races, Garmin Coach and its smart training plans can lend a helping hand.
+If you're looking for a way to ease into running or grab a new race personal best, Garmin Coach and its dynamic training plans can lend a helping hand.

 - Understand the stats from your running watch

 - How to understand and use heart rate zones in your training

 - Best running watches with Spotify or music storage

 What is Garmin Coach?